Dr. Prisca Bauer, M.D. (University of Freiburg)

 Prof. Dr. Max Velmans (Goldsmiths University of London)

 An Inclusive Paradigm for the Study of Consciousness

 To understand the ontology of consciousness one has to start with an accurate description of its phenomenology.
 However, substance dualism and materialist reductionism adopt shared theoretical presuppositions about the phenomenology of consciousness that do not correspond to that phenomenology, which is viewable only from a first-person perspective.
 Consequently, the age-old dualist vs. reductionist dispute about the ontology of consciousness can never be resolved.
-Conversely, an accurate description of conscious phenomenology leads to a very different, reflexive understanding of how consciousness relates to the mind and the physical world, with consequences for how first- and third-person perspectives relate to each other in the study of mental processes, and how to understand the causal interaction of consciousness and brain.
+Conversely, an accurate description of conscious phenomenology leads to a very different, reflexive understanding of how consciousness relates to the mind/brain and the physical world, with consequences for how to understand public versus private phenomena, and subjectivity, intersubjectivity and objectivity in science.
+It also allows one to specify the essence of empirical method in way that unifies first- and third-person investigative approaches.
 A full analysis of the consequences also leads to reflexive monism, a more inclusive paradigm for the study of consciousness that is as different from classical dualism and materialist reductionism as they are from each other.
-In this talk, the basic steps required to arrive at this paradigm and some of its major consequences are described.
+In this talk, the basic steps required to arrive at this paradigm and a few of its major consequences are described.